 Precision Sound Reproducers

-new technology based on study of human hearing.
+new aproach, based on study of human hearing.
 After a decade of

 the human ear and take

-into account the way our brain deals with periodic and aperiodic sounds
+into account the way our brain deals with aperiodic sounds

 environments.
-This re- sults in the ability to repro- duce both
+This results in an ability to communicate both

 and aperiodic sounds in a stunningly